the auto RACING helmet EXPLAINED

 Snell Foundation: A non-profit organization that issues safety standards for helmets.
 The Snell SA (Special Application) standard is specifically for auto racing.
 Snell SA is widely used and accepted in the USA.

-FIA (Fédération Internationale de l'Automobile): Sets international safety standards for racing helmets, such as the FIA 8859-2015 standard.
-FIA helmets will be accepted in the US, but only mandated if you are racing in an international FIA sanctioned series such as IMSA.
+FIA (Fédération Internationale de l'Automobile): Sets international safety standards for racing helmets, such as the FIA 8859-2015 standard and now the recently introduce FIA 8859-2024.
+FIA helmets will be accepted in the US, but only mandated if you are racing in an international FIA sanctioned racing series such as IMSA.

 Auto helmets and their visors are rigorously tested by the these organizations for strength, fire-retardancy, sizing, comfort, impact resistance, durability and more.